How to Address The Power Imbalance in Counselling?

 After you move up the ladder to become a principal or lead psychotherapist, your salary will land at Band 8 (NHS pay scale).
 It starts at £47,126, rising to £90,387 for the senior posts.

-Note that the above data is from the NHS, and it is concluded from data that was updated as recently as April 2021.
+Note that the above data is for the NHS child psychologist- UK, and it is concluded from data that was updated as recently as April 2021.
 However, the NHS cannot give you data for private practice as there is no standard scale of fees in private practice.

 Additional private practice activities will depend totally on you and your flexibility or willingness to work more.